Component shortcodes

 Pass props to shortcodes

-Section titled "Pass props to shortcodes"You can also pass data to your components as key / value pairs.
+Section titled "Pass props to shortcodes"You can also pass data to your components using a <!--slinkity-prop FSVZqx-->

-) that wants to use 11ty's supplied date
+) that uses a title and 11ty's supplied date

 object.
-You can pass this "date" prop like so:
+You can pass these props like so, where 'date'

-You can access either of these props inside your component like so:
+You can access this prop inside your component like any other prop:

-export default function ViewDate({ date, hydrate }) {
+export default function BlogHeading({ title, date }) {

 return (